- #1. Histamine is a neurotransmitter

 It means ditching the condiments.
 Pickles, sauerkraut, ketchup, salsa.
 These foods are notoriously high in histamine, and although they are tasty, they confer very little in the way of nutrient density.

-Next, get rid of the booze, especially the heavily fermented kind, and sorry, but no more cold cuts, leftovers, aged cheese, and smoked salmon.
+Next, eliminate alcohol, especially the heavily fermented variations.
+Additionally, and unfortunately, no more cold cuts, leftovers, aged cheese, and smoked salmon.

 Oh, and take a break from coffee and tea.
 They are both histamine liberators, but more simply, they contain caffeine which increases cortisol.
 Most people with histamine issues need to balance stress as a first priority because…

-At the beginning of this post I wrote about the role that mast cells play in histamine intolerance.
+At the beginning of this post,the role that mast cells play in histamine intolerance was discussed.
 There are a myriad of factors that can trigger mast cells, but stress is one of them.

 High stress environments will make a case of histamine intolerance worse.
 Consider this review by world renowned mast cell expert Dr. Theoharis Theoharides in which he discusses the stress response and its impact on the immune system.